Gluten-Free Egg-free Maple Oat Bacon Pancakes

 Instructions

-• Preheat oven to 200 degrees to keep the pancakes warm.
+- Preheat oven to 200°F to keep pancakes warm.

-• Cut the bacon in half lengthwise and then cut into ½ inch pieces.
-Put in a large, cold skillet and turn the heat to medium.
-Cook the bacon, stirring frequently, until browned and crispy, about 10 minutes.
-Remove the bacon pieces from the grease with a slotted spoon and drain on paper towels.
-Reserve 1 tablespoon of bacon grease for the batter and a little for greasing the pancake griddle.
+- Cut the bacon in half lengthwise and then cut into ½ -inch pieces.
+Place chopped bacon in a large, cold skillet.
+Turn the heat to medium and cook, stirring often, until crispy (about 10 minutes).
+Remove with a slotted spoon and drain on paper towels.
+Reserve 1 tablespoon of bacon grease for the batter plus more to grease the pan.

 Nutrition